capaj/Democracy-2.0/readme.md

+##Project discontinued because since 2013 I have discovered Node.js and decided, that I will develop this project on it.
+I believe Node.js is much better suited for development of single page web aps than .Net.

 Single page web application powered by Javascript(KnockoutJS, Twitter bootstrap), .NET(Fleck and RavenDB) on server.
 Server-client communication is done only via webscokets.
 Contains 3 VS2012 projects - Scraper, Websocket server and javascript fat client.